lucifer-prashant/chess-coach/README.md

 # chess.coach
+> **Note on first engine load**
+>
+> Stockfish runs fully in your browser.
+To keep Google sign-in and Firestore working reliably, the app currently uses the single-threaded Stockfish build.
+>
+> This means the **first engine load can take around ~1 minute** on some devices.
+This 1min load time of engine warming up will be felt in each refresh of the page, but the subsequent moves and analysis will be snappy.
+>
+> A fix is in progress: the main app will remain Firebase-friendly, while Stockfish moves into a separate isolated engine runtime with the required `COOP`/`COEP` headers.
+Communication will happen through a small message bridge, enabling multi-threaded Stockfish without breaking auth.
+>
+> **🚧 WIP — more features upcoming.** Active development.
+Puzzle mode, weakness reports, right-click annotations, consequence arrows for blunders, and a viewIndex-aware coach are next.
+See `TODO.md`.
 > **🚧 WIP — more features upcoming.** Active development.
 Puzzle mode, weakness reports, right-click annotations, consequence arrows for blunders, and a viewIndex-aware coach are next.
 See `TODO.md`.

 Local Stockfish-powered chess coach.
 Play against the engine in your browser.
 Every move classified instantly.
 Optional LLM commentary explains the why.